Zproom/Foorum/README.md

 ## Templates

-Foorum is a multipage application that comprises eight HTML files, listed below.
+Foorum is a multipage application that comprises six HTML files, listed below.
 - layout.html (layout inherited by each template)
 - login.html (login page)
 - register.html (new user registration page)